cronical/budget_dance/docs/vba_sorted.md

     RMD_1 = result
 End Function

-Function rolling_avg(Optional table As String = "", Optional key As String = "", Optional this_y_year As String = "", Optional lookback As Integer = 3) As Double
+Function rolling_avg(Optional max_value As Variant = Null, Optional lookback As Integer = 5, Optional table As String = "", Optional key As String = "", Optional this_y_year As String = "") As Double
-'Look back at previous columns and average the numeric values found there, ignoring non-numerics 'If not provided, table, key and y_year are taken from the calling cell 'Return the average
+'Look back at previous columns and average the numeric values found there, ignoring items before 2018, but including zeros 'max_value if provided is used instead of any higher values 'lookback is defaulted to 5 years
+'If not provided, table, key and y_year are taken from the calling cell 'Return the average.
+Returns 0 if the count of valid items is 0.
 Dim y_year As String
 Dim point As Range, ws As Worksheet
+Dim value As Variant

 Set point = Application.caller
 If table = "" Then